bryanwoods/obfuscator/README.md

 # Without a format, Obfuscator will fill all of the given columns
 # with dummy data based on the column's SQL type
 Obfuscator.scrub!
 "Message" do
-  # Would generate dummy sentences, paragraphs, and timestamps accordingly
   overwrite :title, :body, :created_at end